HulioZdes/begemot/README.md

 # Quiz App

-A lightweight Ruby console application for running multiple-choice quizzes.
+A lightweight Ruby console application for running multiple-choice quizzes

 ## Overview

-Quiz App is a console-based application that loads quiz questions, displays them to the user, evaluates answers, and generates a final score report.
+Quiz App is a console-based application that loads quiz questions, displays them to the user, evaluates answers, and generates a final score report

 ## Features